Tom Fahy & Matt Anderson - AAA-Minors Baseball Commissioner

 - All players must play a minimum of 3 innings.
 “Equal” play is strongly encouraged.
 Games are 6 innings long.

 - Nine (9) players are allowed on the field (use only 3 outfielders).
 8 players are required for an official game to start.
 The team must have 8 players for an official game to finish.

 - The entire team roster bats.
 All players are to bat in a consecutive lineup, regardless of how many players show up for either team.
 If a player shows up after the start of the game, they must be added to the bottom of the batting line-up.

 - An inning is over when 3 outs occur, or (5) runs are scored, whichever comes first.

-- Home team takes the 3rd base dugout and is responsible for field prep both before and after each game.
-Visiting team is encouraged to help.
+- The home team takes the 3rd base dugout and is responsible for field prep both before and after each game.
+The visiting team is encouraged to help.

 - Two adult base coaches are allowed.
 A player with a helmet may coach a base.

 - Games may be limited by time (regulation game is 4 innings).
 There is a strict 2:15 -hour time limit for Saturday games.